IamHenri/global-market-places-list/README.md

 # Updates
 Once online, the next job is to update the list with the current market places.
 Some have desappeared.

-# Files available
+# Online version
-## Excel SpreadSheet : on tab, all the data needed.
-## csv file : because it's handy
-## html file : to make the following page
+A simple table of all market places in the world :

 https://iamhenri.github.io/global-market-places-list/

-# API
+# Goal : create an API
-This was the goal tbh.
-I developped this vanialla API just as a test, but if ever it can be helpful to anyone, this will majke my day.
+API  as a test, but if ever it can be helpful to anyone, this will make my day.

+# Todo :
 ## Reading the data : ALL
 You can access all the data, sorted by continent and by city.